evansboateng954/airbnb-clone-project/README.md

 Backend developer - Builds the logic behnd the system whinch includes communicating with the server as well as sucurity features such as authentication and authorization

-Project Managr - oversees the development of the system , assighs tasks to team members , updates team members on changes and ensures the product is delivered on time and within budget.
+Project Manager - oversees the development of the system , assighs tasks to team members , updates team members on changes and ensures the product is delivered on time and within budget.

 Database Administrator - builds the database schema and ensures the security of the database.